Ā mātou mahi

 We expect that health agencies will act in good faith to support our mahi in engaging with whānau, including through fair and reasonable resourcing.

 Part of acting in good faith is respecting our relationship with whānau in our rohe.
-We know that having multiple agencies trying to extract views and mātauranga can be exhausting and confusing for whānau, so we expect that our partners will cease this type of practice and work with us to engage more thoughtfully with whānau Māori.
+We know that having multiple agencies trying to gain information can be exhausting for whānau, so we expect that our partners will change their practice and work with us to engage more thoughtfully with whānau Māori.

 We also expect that health agencies will act on issues we raise on behalf of whānau Māori, and report to us on their progress to address the issues we raise.
 This includes an expectation that Te Whatu Ora will coordinate and work with other government agencies where necessary, so that neither whānau nor Te Poari are left trying to navigate the confusing silos of government.